itsluketwist/sudoku-gaming/README.md

 # **sudoku-gaming**

-A sudoku gameplay client, including:
+A simple sudoku gameplay client, including:
 - a sudoku generator with difficulty options,
 - and an efficient sudoku solver using a depth-first backtracking algorithm.